qiskit-community/qiskit-cold-atom/docs/tutorials/schemas.rst

 #############################

 ``qiskit-cold-atom`` and the backends communicate by exchanging data over a REST API.
 This tutorial outlines the schemas that are sent to, and received from the backend.
-They have the following general steps, which describe in more detail below:
+They have the following general steps, which we describe in more detail below.

 1. Obtain the backend configuration through through a ``GET`` request at the endpoint ``get_config``.
 2. Post the job to the backend through a ``POST`` request at the endpoint ``post_job`` .